 Another common problem raising guppy fry is the lack of water changes.
 I can’t stress enough the importance of fresh water in a grow-out tank.
 Water changes are important, because this is the best way to eliminate the waste and toxins from the water.

-Performing 1-2 smaller weekly water changes (15-20%) will help keeping waste at minimum, and will improve the growth of your guppy fry significantly.
+Performing 1-2 smaller weekly water changes (15-20%) will help to keep waste at a minimum and will improve the growth of your guppy fry significantly.

 Lack of Food Variety

 Adult guppies will live and thrive on dried food.
-Time to time it is advised to mix up their diet, but it is not as important as for the fry.
+From time to time it is advised to mix up their diet, but it is not as important as for the fry.